emberjs/website/source/guides/getting-started/displaying-model-data.md

 });
 ```

-Because we hadn't implemented this object before, Ember.js provided a `Route` for us with the default behavior of rendering a matching template named `todos` using its [naming conventions for object creation](/guides/concepts/naming-conventions/).
+Because we hadn't implemented this class before, Ember.js provided a `Route` for us with the default behavior of rendering a matching template named `todos` using its [naming conventions for object creation](/guides/concepts/naming-conventions/).

 Now that we need custom behavior (returning a specific set of models), we implement the class and add the desired behavior.